Best Things to Do on Curaçao

 The full-day excursion to Mount Sint Christoffel

 After an intensive training week, it’s time to stretch your legs.
-Climbing Mount Sint Christoffel is not an easy task: it is a hike which starts early in the morning and requires you to be in good shape.
-Bring plenty of water and empty out some gigabytes on your camera, since you will be rewarded with breathtaking views of the whole island and it’s many beaches.
+Climbing Mount Sint Christoffel is not an easy task: it is a hike that starts early in the morning and requires you to be in good shape.
+Bring plenty of water and empty out some gigabytes on your camera, since you will be rewarded with breathtaking views of the whole island and its many beaches.

 About the Training Centre in Curaçao

 Our location in Curaçao is a beautiful restored building built by the Dutch in the 19th century.
 It is located within walking distance from the city centre and is close to major attractions such as the Handelskade (the colorful houses by the water), the Queen Emma Bridge (the famous floating bridge) and various great dining options.